 Remote mode needs a new approach to keeping productivity and a positive work culture.
 The main task is to create connections between colleagues located on the opposite sides of the globe.
-Actually, that transformation would be worthwhile even without switching to distance working.
-So it is a new stimulus for business growth rather than a roadblock.
+Building trust and alignment across time zones directly impacts retention, decision-making speed, and delivery quality.

 Lifehacks from Outstaff Your Team